-I have worked in different verticals and have focused on creative, organic, and paid success of brands.
+I have worked in different verticals and have focused on the creative, organic, and paid success of brands.

-In last 7 years of training journey, I have trained the teams of Times Internet, MSL India, Murugappa Group, Genpact, Communicate India, DDB Mudra, TE Connectivity, TiE Chennai, CII, Nasscom, Vikatan Group and more.
+In the last 7 years of my training journey, I have trained the teams of Times Internet, MSL India, Murugappa Group, Genpact, Communicate India, DDB Mudra, TE Connectivity, TiE Chennai, CII, Nasscom, Vikatan Group and more.

 I am on a mission to teach Digital Marketing Course for free through video lessons and regular updates.
-If you would like to receive free lessons and latest updates on digital marketing do subscribe to the course below.
+If you would like to receive free lessons and the latest updates on digital marketing do subscribe to the course below.

 What does this course have in store for you?